-It was fabulous to see how beautifully maintained the building was, it added a real sense of history to the street.
+It was fabulous to see how beautifully maintained the building was; it added a real sense of history to the street.

-I took a look inside at the menu, and had a quick peek at the food which was being delivered to tables around us.
+I took a look inside at the menu and had a quick peek at the food delivered to tables around us.

-Usually, I would choose a salad but after doing our walking tour through The Rocks I wanted something more substantial.
+Usually, I would choose a salad, but after doing our walking tour through The Rocks, I wanted something more substantial.

 Trying to narrow down the order to just three was difficult!
 I wanted to try a slice of ALL of them.

 The first was the “Coat of Arms” pizza which was half Emu and half Pepper Kangaroo.

-We also couldn’t go past the Roast Pork Belly with soused onion, capsicum fresh apple and, best of all CRACKLING!
+We also couldn’t go past the Roast Pork Belly with soused onion, fresh capsicum, apple and, best of all CRACKLING!
 YUM!

 The final pizza was the Mediterranean Pizza which had a pesto and tomato sauce base, garlic chicken, kalamata olives Spanish onion and roasted eggplant topped with mozzarella cheese.

-Upon further investigation we found that the map was actually a beer tasting challenge which ends in a complimentary Schaffers Lager.
+Upon further investigation, we found that the map was a beer tasting challenge which ends in a complimentary Schaffer’s Lager.

 There were quite a few beers Brett hadn’t seen before, so he chose a selection of these for our paddle.

-Do you like knowing the history behind an area you visit.
+Do you like knowing the history behind an area you visit?
 Would you be more likely to stop at The Australian Hotel for lunch or would you choose a regular cafe?